Billplz/Billplz-for-WooCommerce/readme.txt

 = Where can I get API Secret Key? =

-You can the API Secret Key at your Billplz Account Settings.
+You can obtain the API Secret Key from your Billplz Dashboard >> Settings.

 = Where can I get Collection ID? =

-You can the Collection ID at your Billplz >> Billing.
+You can obtain the Collection ID from your Billplz Dashboard >> Collection.

 = Where can I get X Signature Key? =

-You can the X Signature Key at your Billplz Account Settings.
+You can obtain the X Signature Key from your Billplz Dashboard >> Settings.

 = Troubleshooting =